peanutshawny/nfl-sports-betting/README.md

 ![](images/betting.PNG)

 Stay tuned until the end of the 2019 season where I will announce our total winnings/losses!
+(Update - We lost over $300 in the regular season...)

 ## Conclusion & Next Steps
 All in all, I learned a lot about cleaning data in r, sports betting, and the different types of classical ML algorithms one can apply to solves problems like this.